lemlac/mulem/docs/reference.md

 c = b ++ 6 ++ 7 ++ 8  -- == [0, 1, 2, 3, 4, 5, 6, 7, 8]
 ```

 Use the spread operator `...` to spread an array into another array.
 This must be the first prefix operator in an expression, and it must be in a compatiable array or tuple literal.
-It alwasy goes last in the slot's expression, so extra parentheses aren't necessary: `...a ++ b` == `...(a ++ b)`.
+It always goes last in the slot's expression, so extra parentheses aren't necessary: `...a ++ b` == `...(a ++ b)`.

 ```
 a = [1, 2, 3]